 MP for Bolton West

-Phil Brickell is a Labour (Co-op) MP for Bolton West, elected in 2024.
-He currently serves on the Foreign Affairs Committee and the Public Accounts Commission, and sits on the Rare Cancers Bill committee; in Parliament he has also served on the Bank Resolution (Recapitalisation) Bill committee, the Tobacco and Vapes Bill committee, and the Finance Committee.
+Phil Brickell is a Labour (Co-op) MP for Bolton West, elected on 4 July 2024.
+He currently serves on the Rare Cancers Bill committee and the Public Accounts Commission, and has previously sat on committees including the Bank Resolution (Recapitalisation) Bill [HL], the Tobacco and Vapes Bill, the Foreign Affairs Committee and the Finance Committee.

-Declared financial interests include two entries for visits outside the UK and one miscellaneous entry.
+Declared financial interests include visits outside the UK (2 entries) and miscellaneous (1 entry).

 Generated 21 February 2026